 General View of Fiat Currencies on the Environment

 A closer look into the environmental footprint suggests that ore extraction also consumes numerous amounts of power.
-In Alaska, for instance, the Red Dog Mine operates as an open-pit entity that emits hazardous substances to the environment.
+In Alaska, for instance, the Red Dog Mine operates as an open-pit entity that emits hazardous substances into the environment.
 The action involved the mine in constant battles of toxic waste and water pollution over the years.
 Furthermore, Zinc metal undergoes complex procedures before it can be lacquered with copper, which gives coins a shiny surface once they dry.